-As a result of the 2016 selection process, and on the basis of the needs identified by the Board of Directors, a women has been appointed as director in 2016.
+As a result of the last selection process in 2016, and on the basis of the needs identified by the Board of Directors, a women has been appointed as director that year.
+In any case, the Appointments and Compensation Committee safeguards and promotes the diversity amongst the Board members.